NGaroufi/different_bones_sorting-function/README.md

 2. regarding the sample statistics (sample size, definite matches, number of excluded pairs, True Negative Rate, number of false negatives)
 3. regarding the plausible pairs

 A testing dataset for each long bone will be provided as a use case.
-Currently, the software supports femur and tibia bones.
+Currently, the software supports femur and tibia combination of bones, as well as femur and humerus bones.